 Juicing advocates claim that liquefying fruits and vegetables makes nutrients more bioavailable, gives the digestive system a rest, floods the body with vitamins, and supports detoxification.
 Some go further, suggesting that juice cleanses can reset metabolism or jump-start weight loss.

 The marketing taps into a real intuition: many people do not eat enough vegetables.
 If you are not eating greens, drinking them seems like a reasonable shortcut.
-The problem is what you lose in the conversion.
+The problem is what you lose in the conversion from whole food to liquid, and what gets gained in calorie density and absorption speed.

 Why It Falls Short